The Natural Resources Foundation of Wisconsin - Logo Circle

 1. Advancing Bird Conservation within Wisconsin’s Important Bird Area System

 Wisconsin’s Important Bird Area (IBA) system brings partners and stakeholders together to coordinate and plan management, stewardship, and monitoring activities that will benefit vulnerable bird species, ensuring access to essential habitat.
-Funds will provide financial and technical support for IBA partnerships that address widespread bird population declines.
+Funds will provide financial and technical support for IBA partnerships that address widespread bird population declines, with a special focus on grassland birds.
 Partner: Wisconsin Bird Conservation Partnership

 2. Audubon Conservation Ranching

-Audubon Great Lakes is working to improve grazing and grassland habitat management practices across at least 12,590 acres in Wisconsin.
-This project will prioritize farms within Important Bird Areas, Wisconsin Grassland Bird Conservation Areas, and priority areas identified in the Wisconsin State Wildlife Action Plan.
+Audubon Great Lakes is in the second year of working to improve grazing and grassland habitat management practices across at least 12,590 acres in Wisconsin, prioritizing farms within Important Bird Areas, Wisconsin Grassland Bird Conservation Areas, and priority areas identified in the Wisconsin State Wildlife Action Plan.
+These working lands will deliver significant benefits to grassland birds, wildlife, water, soil, and people, and specifically address rapid population declines of species such as upland sandpiper, Henslow’s sparrow, eastern and western meadowlark, and bobolink.
 Partner: Audubon Great Lakes

 3. Bird Conservation for All

 The BIPOC Birding Club of Wisconsin hosts monthly birding events in Madison and Milwaukee and special events around the state that bring BIPOC (Black, Indigenous, and People of Color) and allies together to enjoy and experience the birds and natural wonders of Wisconsin.
-This year’s grant will support their efforts to get new birders from all backgrounds interested in birding and bird conservation, as well as the distribution of birding “kits” to neighborhood centers and schools in low-income areas of Madison and Milwaukee.
+This year’s grant will support the club’s efforts to make meaningful connections with schools and organizations in the Madison area and provide birding experiences for students.
+This will occur via grants to provide transportation to green spaces through the club’s pilot program, “Operation Green Space.”
 Partner: BIPOC Birding Club of Wisconsin

 6. Lincoln Creek Habitat Research and Restoration

-This collaborative volunteer bird monitoring program co-led by Northeast Wisconsin Audubon has an impressive track record of surveying birds at important sites on the Oneida Nation reservation’s restoration sites.
-This year’s funding will support migratory shorebird and waterfowl surveys, and breeding bird surveys in grasslands, forests, marshes, and grazing lands.
-It will also help provide land management guidance to the Oneida Nation, expand understanding of what constitutes bird conservation though a formalized Oneida cultural exchange, and connect Oneida and non-tribal communities.
-Partner: Northeast Wisconsin Audubon
+This collaborative volunteer bird monitoring program co-led by Northeastern Wisconsin (NEW) Bird Alliance has an impressive track record of surveying birds at restoration sites on the Oneida Nation Reservation.
+This year’s funding will support community outreach events and data collection and analysis at existing bird monitoring locations.
+It will also help provide land management guidance for the Oneida Nation, expand understanding of what constitutes bird conservation though a formalized Oneida cultural exchange, and build bridges between the Oneida and non-Tribal communities.
+Partner: Northeastern Wisconsin (NEW) Bird Alliance

 A group of people with binoculars